longnca/longnca/README.md

 ## What I'm Learning:

 - I code (almost) daily to get better at solving problems.
 Check out my streak below!
 - I mostly learn from books, taking notes with pen and paper (I'm old-school and I know it).
-I also learn a great deal from brilliant minds on Coursera, YouTube (Harvard's CS50, freeCodeCamp to name a few), and Udemy.
+I also learn a great deal from brilliant minds on Coursera, YouTube (Harvard's CS50x, freeCodeCamp, StatQuest, to name a few), and Udemy.
 - I’m working on Python-based projects to deepen my data engineering and programming expertise.
 You can see my work on GitHub.
 - I’m teaching myself web development with Python, Django, and JavaScript stacks, aiming to build dynamic data-driven web applications.
 - I write about what I learn and my projects on my data blog.
 Check it out to see what I’m up to.